 In addition to these structures, a hair follicle is affected by several other associated structures, including the arrector pili muscles, apocrine sweat glands, sebaceous glands, and the infundibulum, which is the “cup” in which the hair follicle grows.

-Hair follicles go through a repeating cycle of growth that includes the anagen, catagen, and telogen phases, and stem cells are responsible for the continued growth and production of hair.
-As damage accumulates in these stem cells due to the natural aging process, the hair follicle itself begins to age and becomes more susceptible to hair loss associated with the hormone DHT.
+Hair follicles go through a repeating cycle of growth that includes the anagen, catagen, and telogen phases, are responsible for the continued growth and production of hair.
+As damage accumulates in these due to the natural aging process, the hair follicle itself begins to age and becomes more susceptible to hair loss associated with the hormone DHT.

 What is a micro graft?